 Several types of birth are available over the counter with no prescription needed.
 You should also know that hormonal birth control options do nothing to protect against STDs, so having a barrier method like condoms on hand is a critical part of staying healthy.

-When you’re ready to visit Suburban Women’s Clinic, book your visit online or by phone.
+When you’re ready to visit Suburban Women’s Clinic, request an appointment online or by phone.

 To estimate the length of your pregnancy, enter the first day of your last period and then, press “calculate”.

 Suburban Women’s Clinic always appreciates feedback from our valued patients.